Adrtg1/Work-Portfolio/README.md

 -  **Completed projects**
 -  **Behind-the-scenes files**

-This space serves as both a portfolio and a living lab for experimentation — spanning across my interests in Management, design, social impact, and creative tech.
+This space serves as both a portfolio and a living lab for experimentation, spanning across my interests in Management, design, social impact, and creative tech.